spikeheap/spikeheap.github.io/app/_drafts/nginx-docker-proxy.md

 It's good practice to have all your production traffic use HTTPS, so we need a lightweight HTTPS proxy which we can stick in front of whichever app server we're developing against.

-At this point, we're not too concerned about production performance, and want to retain development conveniences such as live-reloading, so we can just proxy requests directly to our app, in this case a Rail server fired up using `rails s`.
+At this point, we're not too concerned about production performance, and want to retain development conveniences such as live-reloading, so we can just proxy requests directly to our app, in this case a Rails server fired up using `rails s`.

 ### The setup